Why volunteer with PBSC McGill?

 What kind of support and training do I get from PBSC McGill?

 All PBSC McGill volunteers must attend a mandatory training session in September.
 The training gives you an opportunity to meet the PBSC McGill Coordinator and Volunteer Coordinators and your fellow PBSC volunteers, outlines the timeline and deadlines for the year, and provides important information both on the difference between legal advice and legal information, and on ethics and professionalism.
 There is also a WestLaw research training in October which is mandatory for all first year law student PBSC volunteers and encouraged for all upper year volunteers.
 Aside from the training sessions, you can expect email check ins from the program coordinator or volunteer coordinator in October and January, and telephone check ins in November and February.
-If you have any problems or concerns during the year, please do not hesitate to contact the Program Coordinators - Alexandra Ghelerter and Khorshid Rad - by telephone or email right away.
+If you have any problems or concerns during the year, please do not hesitate to contact the Program Coordinators - Jemark and Lauriane - by email right away.
 They are here to help make your PBSC experience a positive one.

 What kind of support and training do I get from the community organization and the supervising lawyer?